 Registered market participants will be required to submit lead time values with their dispatch data for a generation unit registered as a dispatchable NQS generation facility with generator offer guarantee status during the Facility Registration process.
-For dispatchable NQS generation facilities with a registered pseudo-unit, lead time will be the sum of the submitted lead times for the combustion turbine generation unit and the steam turbine generation unit and not on the pseudo-unit.
+For dispatchable NQS generation facilities with a registered pseudo-unit, lead time will be equal to the submitted lead time for the combustion turbine generation unit and not on the pseudo-unit.